marbl/M3/README.md

 ```bash
 ssh USERNAME@openclass.umiacs.umd.edu
 ```
-Enter password.
-Once you are logged in, you should be able to see m3taxworkshop folder in your directory. <br />
+Enter your password.
+Once you are logged in, you should be able to see m3taxworkshop folder in your directory.

+**Tip:** You might want to type your password in to a text document on your computer, so you can copy and paste it if you need to log in later.

-Now, download this github repository
+Now, download this github repository:

 ```bash
 git clone https://github.com/shahnidhi/m3-taxonomy-workshop.git